Walang Hanggan (2012 TV series): Plot summary

 After recovering at a hospital and was released from prison, Daniel vows to stop Nathan from taking Katerina away from him.
-A reformed Margaret admits that Katerina and Nathan's marriage is null and void because the wedding priest's license was already expired.
+A reformed Margaret admits that Katerina and Nathan's marriage is null and void because the wedding priest's license had already expired at the time of the wedding.
 Daniel finds Nathan and Katerina at the airport, and Johanna tells them the truth about Nathan's fake marriage.
 Margaret reconciles with Henya before surrendering herself to the police for all her crimes and her alliance with Miguel.
 Emily and Marco finally get married in the United States, while Miguel fakes his death at the Jones Bridge by getting multiple shots from a sniper by David (under the orders of Tomas) and plunges down into the river.
 Margaret is finally forgiven by Emily, Marco and Daniel.
 Nathan tries hard to redeem himself for the better (so he can make Katerina love him again), but Tomas manipulates the whole situation by telling Nathan that Katerina and Daniel are going to be married.
 More confrontations ensued, Daniel admits that Nathan is the father of Katerina's child, and Katerina explains to everyone how she was raped by Nathan.
 Marco, Emily and Johanna talks about putting Nathan to a mental hospital, but Nathan overhears them and panics, and as he desperately kidnaps Katerina, Daniel chases after them.
 An all-out fistfight between Daniel and Nathan results in Katerina suffering a miscarriage.
 Marco and Emily commits Nathan to a psychiatric hospital, while a mourning Katerina angrily blames Tomas and Nathan for the death of her unborn child.
 Weeks later, everyone is preparing for Daniel and Katerina's wedding, and Emily learns that the Infinity Ring that Katerina holds for Daniel is the same ring that she had with Marco in the past.
 Tomas gets banned after a bomb threat in the Montenegro mansion, but Margaret is given a special permit to attend the wedding.
 Daniel and Katerina are finally married with a grand wedding in Intramuros.
 At the wedding reception, Margaret announces new positions for the Montenegro Corporation, including Emily as chief operating officer and Daniel as new president of the company.
 Daniel and Katerina spend their honeymoon at San Francisco.
 Afterwards, the couple returns home with a brand new wine that will be used in the company's relaunch.
 Tomas' business becomes bankrupt and Miguel wants his money back, while Daniel comes up with a plan bring down Tomas.
 In the Masquerade ball at Emily's birthday, Daniel gives her mother a surprise gift with the merge of Montenegro Corporation and Guidotti Imports and the return of Infinity Wine to the company, and Tomas gets very enraged at the Montenegros and Katerina.
 However, everyone realizes that Miguel is still alive.